|

 Should I Choose a Conventional or Inverter Dual Fuel Generator?

-We prefer inverter generators, Though they are expensive, still provide efficient and clean power with lower THD levels, moreover, they are compact and quieter compared to the conventional units with lots of modern features.
+We prefer inverter generators, though they are expensive, still provide efficient and clean power with lower THD levels, moreover, they are compact and quieter compared to the conventional units with lots of modern features.

 In the case of conventional units, you may face slightly higher noise levels, CO2 emissions, and THD levels.
 Also, they are bulky as well.